 Acting Head Of Customs and Border Protection Says New Asylum Rule In 'Pilot' Phase

-Mark Morgan, acting head of Customs and Border Protection, said on Thursday the Trump administration's new asylum rule, unveiled earlier this week, is being rolled out as a small "pilot" for now but that officials expect it to be blocked in court.
+Mark Morgan, acting head of Customs and Border Protection, said Thursday that the Trump administration's new asylum rule, unveiled earlier this week, is being rolled out as a small "pilot" and that officials expect it to be blocked in court.

 The rule is a major change in U.S. asylum law.
-It denies asylum protection to most migrants arriving at the southern border unless they first apply in a country they passed through on the way.
+It denies asylum protection to most migrants arriving at the Southern border unless they first apply in a country they passed through on the way.

-"Although the new federal regulation allows us to apply that all 2,000 miles along the southwest border, we're not going to do that.
+"Although the new federal regulation allows us to apply that all 2,000 miles along the Southwest border, we're not going to do that.
 We're really piloting it in just one location," Morgan said during an interview on All Things Considered.

 "That location is briefed, and they know what to do and how to do that now," he added.